How we guarantee your electricity is 100% green

 At the moment, one of the ways we ensure 100% renewable energy for our customers is by contracting directly with green generators around the country to buy their renewable energy — this is what energy folks call a Power Purchase Agreement (PPA).

-We partner with three solar sites to directly buy the solar energy they generate.
+We partner with a number of solar sites to directly buy the solar energy they generate.
 During their peak generation periods, these sites could collectively power 80,000 UK homes.
+These sites include:

 North Laides Farm, Eakring

 This massive farm in Nottinghamshire is our largest-generating PPA.
 It doubles as a riding school for local kids, who even ride along a track through the solar panels in their lessons.

 Generates: 3 MegaWatts